 Second, you should determine what you prefer physically.
-Although BTE (like the Canto hearing aid or Dia hearing aid) hearing aids are 80% of the market some people still prefer an ITE hearing aid (like the Uno hearing aid.)
+Although BTE (like the Dia II hearing aid) hearing aids are 80% of the market some people still prefer an ITE hearing aid.
 If there is no restriction on what you can wear due to the degree of hearing loss then you can choose whichever you prefer based on appearance and comfort.

 Hearing Aids and Moisture

 Q: I sweat a lot.
 I mean, a LOT.
 Can I still wear hearing aids? – John, Jacksonville, FL

 A: You absolutely can.
 Again, over the past few years the hearing aid technology has changed significantly.
 Moisture has always been public enemy #1 to hearing aids so that is definitely something that has evolved in hearing aids.
 Most hearing aids now have some sort of moisture control feature.
 Some will have a coating on the internal components, others on the outside components and some on both.

 For a small number of people this still isn’t enough.
 For those, we suggest a special dehumidifier to store your hearing aids in at night to help remove the moisture.
 Also, you can get hearing aid sweat bands which are exactly like what they sound like. . . it’s a small sweat band that covers your hearing aid to absorb moisture before it can get inside and do damage.